Our first facility in Iceland marks the beginning of carbon dioxide removal through direct air capture.

 Orca represents the first deployment of Climeworks’ second technology generation.
-Mammoth is based on the same technology, but multiplies Orca’s capacity by factor of 9 – a demonstratable step in Climeworks’ ambitious scale-up plan: megaton capacity by 2030 and being on track to gigaton capacity by 2050.
+Mammoth is based on the same technology but multiplies Orca’s capacity by a factor of 9 – a demonstratable step in Climeworks’ ambitious scale-up plan: megaton capacity by 2030 and being on track to gigaton capacity by 2050.

 Today, the construction of Mammoth is well underway.
 While 2022 ended with the completion of Mammoth’s process hall cladding, 2023 kicked off with the start of the CO₂ collector container production.

 The role of Mammoth’s CO₂ collector containers

 The CO₂ collector containers (abbreviated as CCs) are a core component of Climeworks’ direct air capture (DAC) plants: they are the ones capturing CO₂ from the air.
 Mammoth will consist of 72 CCs (in contrast to the 8 CCs deployed at Orca), three of which are stacked together on one foundation (vs. two at Orca).